 2/ During meals

-– Eat slowly.
+- Eat slowly.
 Chewing is the first step of digestion.
 Take your time to appreciate meals!
-If you happen to be both a geek and a fast eater, you may want to try this connected fork.
+If you happen to be both a geek and a fast eater, you may want to try a connected fork.

 - As a starter, eat vegetable sticks (carrot, cucumber, celery, fennel) with vegetable dips such as guacamole, tzatziki, tapenade and anchovy puree.